Why Choose AmTrust for Cyber Liability Insurance?

 The basic process for buying cyber liability insurance takes three steps:

 Assessing your risk will help you understand the need to purchase cyber liability insurance.
 So, what's your risk?
 It depends on a variety of factors.
 If your normal business activities require you to collect, transmit, store, view or otherwise interact with personal information that hackers could use to identify a customer, then you probably need some form of cyber liability insurance.

-Two tools that can help you quantify your cyber security risk exposure include the Framework for Improving Critical Infrastructure Cybersecurity from the National Institute of Standards and Technology and the Federal Financial Institutions Examination Council's Cybersecurity Assessment Tool (CAT).
-Both tools can be used to determine the kinds of cyber risks and level of exposure a business faces.
+A tool that can help you quantify your cyber security risk exposure is the Federal Financial Institutions Examination Council's Cybersecurity Assessment Tool (CAT).
+This tool can be used to determine the kinds of cyber risks and level of exposure a business faces.
 CAT helps organizations determine absolute and relative risk in a measurable way by using an Inherent Risk Profile.
 You can also use our site to connect with a dedicated AmTrust agent who can help you determine the right amount of cyber liability coverage for your specific needs.